Lindy-Son98/Komma/README.md

   - software interfaces
   - more rigorous theoretical calculations

-  is redistributed in a form of the SCn-TeX document [compiled in PDF format](https://github.com/ostis-ai/ostis-web-platform/blob/develop/docs/main.pdf).

   **Alternatively** you can build Komma documentation yourself.
-To do that refer to the [scn-latex-plugin](https://github.com/ostis-ai/scn-latex-plugin) documentation.
+To do that refer to the [scn-latex-plugin](https://github.com/lindy-son98/scn-latex-plugin) documentation.

 ## Feedback

 Contributions, bug reports and feature requests are welcome!
-Feel free to check our [issues page](https://github.com/ostis-ai/Komma/issues) and file a new issue (or comment in existing ones).
+Feel free to check our [issues page](https://github.com/lindy-son98/Komma/issues) and file a new issue (or comment in existing ones).

 ## License